Protesters warned that Iran's security forces may intervene

 Iran, which is a founding member of the Organization of the Petroleum Exporting Countries (OPEC), currently has estimated proven crude oil reserves of 155.6 billion barrels, according to energy giant BP.

-Earlier this month President Hassan Rouhani announced a vast oil field, containing an estimated 53 billion barrels of crude oil, had been discovered, which would make it Iran's second-largest oil field.
+Earlier this month President Hassan Rouhani announced the discovery of a vast oil field containing an estimated 53 billion barrels of crude oil, which would make it Iran's second-largest oil field.

 The government says the increase is in the interest of the country and argues it will prevent "fuel smugglers" from exporting Iran's oil to neighboring countries.